 For dirt build-up, use Vinyl Finish Vinyl Cleaners.
 Let soak for approximately 10 minutes, then gently scrub with a soft bristle brush.
-For specific stain removal, refer to the chart on page 36 or the staining agent's stain removal instructions.
+For specific stain removal, refer to the chart on page 39 or the staining agent's stain removal instructions.

-DO NOT use Formula 409 (the bottle states the product should not be used on
+CAUTION DO NOT use Formula 409 (the bottle states the product should not be used on vinyl.)

-states the product should not be used on

-vinyl.)